Calculating... until our next FREE Code-Along Session. Secure your spot now

 Why Spreadsheets Fall Short for Supplier Databases

 Let’s face it, many of us start out tracking our suppliers in Excel or Google Sheets.
-It seems easy at first, especially when you’re just starting out.
+It seems easy at first, especially when you’re just starting.
 But as your business grows, these spreadsheets can cause some real headaches:

 • No Clear History: Without a proper system, it’s hard to keep track of who changed what and when.
 If the person in charge of updates leaves, you might be left scratching your head about why certain changes were made.